TharakaUJ/TharakaUJ.github.io/_posts/AR/2025-01-14-A step into the world of AR.md

 To overcome the animation limitations of AR.js, I integrated it with Three.js, enabling marker tracking alongside advanced animations.
 AR.js was used solely for detecting the marker and providing its position and orientation in 3D space using a dummy object.
 I then used this data to place and synchronize my animation in Three.js, allowing precise control over movement and rendering.

-This approach provided the best of both worlds—AR.js for efficient marker-based tracking and Three.js for rich animations and effects.
+This approach provided the best of both worlds, AR.js for efficient marker-based tracking and Three.js for rich animations and effects.
 The result was a seamless experience where the marker remained the anchor, but the animations were no longer constrained by AR.js' capabilities.
 It was a true "Eureka!" moment for me, unlocking exciting new possibilities for web-based AR development.

 #### Code Snippet: AR.js and Three.js Integration